All Episodes

 And he can ask, you know, what was your intent in firing Comey or your intent when you did this or that?

-That this team assembled by Mueller is designed to do the work of the deep state and take out a duly elected president on now what is become a silly, superfluous, insane witch hunt from Russia collusion to stormy stormy stormy.
+But obviously, something is happening here at a very high level, which I suspected from the beginning, that this team assembled by Mueller is designed to do the work of the deep state and take out a duly elected president on now what has become a silly, superfluous, insane witch hunt from Russia collusion to stormy, stormy, stormy.

-You know, by the way, the president's approval ratings up at 50% on top of it.
+You know, by the way, the president's approval rating's up at 50% on top of it.

 Okay, so we know where their priorities are.